← Resources

 Dragon (Mac)

 Worth a brief note because Dragon still dominates the medical and legal incumbent imagination.
-Dragon Professional Individual for Mac was discontinued in October 2018 and there is no first-party Dragon desktop app for modern macOS.
+Dragon Professional Individual for Mac was discontinued in October 2018 and there is no first-party Dragon desktop app compatible with Mac today.
 The current clinical product, Dragon Medical One, is Windows-only and cloud-based.
 If you are a Mac user remembering Dragon, the gap is real.

 • Best for: Windows-based US healthcare workflows with established procurement.